Ayahuasca Ceremony in Peru | Information & Travel guide

 Going on a retreat is not going to be a cheap thing.
 The price reflects the skills of the healers and the amount of attention you would get at each place, as well as the facilities at each place that you can use.

 While there seem to be many benefits to this ceremony, it has to be done with care.
-Without the necessary care, there is no way to know if this is safe.
+Without the necessary care, there is no way to know if it is safe.
 More research has to be done on the scientific front to know for sure if this is a safe thing to partake in.

 If you are looking for one, though, then Peru is the place to be.
 An Ayahuasca ceremony in Peru is going to be the only way you can get an authentic experience.
 Just keep in mind that there are dangers.